tenatek/atlan-docs/docs/retrieving-data.md

 ### Query parameters

-Atlan supports a number of query parameters that allow you to leverage MongoDB's query capabilities:
+Atlan supports a number of query parameters that allow you to leverage Mongo's query capabilities:

 Query parameter | Value | Description
 - | - | -